Women’s Voices Chorus

 We are very grateful to our community, our advertisers, and our donors.

 WVC strives to foster a climate of purposeful inclusion.
 A diverse, multicultural, multiracial choral community enriches a chorus and its music.
-We welcome women sopranos and altos regardless of race, sexual orientation, past gender identity, culture, religion, disability, or educational, financial, or class status.
+We welcome sopranos and altos regardless of race, sexual orientation, gender identity, culture, religion, disability, or educational, financial, or class status.

 Read our Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement and Goals.